The Proposed Changes to CGT and Inheritance Tax for 2024/2025

 Spousal Transfers

-Sharing one’s assets with a spouse or civil partner before sale to take advantage of each person’s personal allowance which could become less effective if the allowance drops significantly.
+Sharing one’s assets with a spouse or civil partner before sale to take advantage of each person’s personal allowance can still be worthwhile, but is now less effective due to the allowance dropping significantly to £3,000.
 However, transferring assets in this way may still be very worthwhile if the recipient pays a lower rate of income tax, as this could mean the rate of CGT they pay upon their disposal may be lower.

 Donate to charity